Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 .delete|ID|Deletes the mission with this ID from the list of missions.
 .load|ID|Load a specific mission by ID.
 .restart|[time in secs] [message]|Restarts the current mission after [time] seconds.
 A message will be sent into the ingame chat of that server.
+.pause||Pauses the current running mission.
+.unpause||Resumes the current running mission.
 .chat|message|Send a message to the DCS ingame-chat.
 .ban|@member or ucid|Bans a specific player either by his Discord ID or his UCID .unban|@member or ucid|Unbans a specific player either by his Discord ID or his UCID .bans||Lists the current bans.
+.unregister||(Admin only) Unregisters the current server from this agent.
+Needed, if the very same server is going to be started on another machine connected to another agent.

 ## User Statistics
 Gather statistics data from users and display them in a user-friendly way in your Discord.